Courses Requiring High School Math Through Geometry

 Prerequisites: Astro 201 plus Physics 140 or equivalent.
 May take 220 followed by 420 for up to six credits.
 (3 credits)

-Open only to senior Astronomy majors.
-Prerequisites: Astro 402 and 404, or department permission.
+Prerequisites: Astro 201, or department permission.
 (3 credits)

 Astronomy 461: Ground-Based Observatories